Compassion Seattle homelessness measure will not appear on November ballot, state Court of Appeals rules

 The Compassion Seattle campaign spent more than a million dollars on the proposed charter amendment, which if passed would have required the city to build 2,000 shelter units within a year and keep parks and sidewalks clear of encampments.

-King County Superior Court Judge Catherine Shaffer struck the amendment from the ballot last week, ruling it would change the city charter in ways that would supersede the legal powers of the state, regional leaders and the Seattle City Council.
+King County Superior Court Judge Catherine Shaffer struck the amendment from the ballot last week, ruling that it would change the city charter in ways that would supersede the legal powers of the state, regional leaders and the Seattle City Council.
 After initially saying they wouldn’t appeal, Compassion Seattle leaders this week asked the Washington Court of Appeals to allow Seattle residents to vote on the initiative while its legality was decided.

 The Court of Appeals didn’t explain its decision, but Shaffer last week was adamant that the initiative was legally “problematic.”
 She agreed with the plaintiffs that the measure didn’t fit within the state’s legal guidelines for setting homelessness policy and took away legal powers given to the Seattle City Council.